shamshad007/CoreData/README.md

 Core Data

-A Sample project that explain how to use core data in swift How to Create Entities and attributes
+1. A Sample project that explain how to use core data in swift.
+2. How to Create Entities and attributes.
-How to create, Read, Update and Delete(CRUD) in  ios Swift.
+3. How to create, Read, Update and Delete(CRUD) operations in ios Swift.